darobin/bevy/README.md

 - we need a way to convey the selected environment to the Bevy server, and then for the Bevy server to run the app under the right NODE_ENV.
 - document the REST API.
 Explain why it's not all that REST.
+- actually implement the stuff above :)
+- security considerations about installing apps, and how to configure the service so that it is only available via localhost and get to it through a tunnel